my-HenryS/ParaCrash/h5inspect/README.md

-h5inspect is built on h5check to report the mapping from low-level HDF5 data structures of an HDF5 file to their file locations. h5inspect depends on HDF5, so make sure you have an HDF5 installed.
+h5inspect is built on h5check to report the mapping from low-level HDF5 data structures of an HDF5 file to their file locations. h5inspect depends on HDF5, so make sure you have the HDF5 library installed.

 To compile, run